 Within this column, if a user has not updated their password, an "expired" pill icon will be shown next to the user's authentication method.
 We also send an email notification to the corresponding users 7 days prior to their password expires.

 Password expiration has been historically used to guard against brute force attacks on user accounts.
-Since Files.com automatically offers brute force protection (see Settings > Users > User Settings) you may want to reconsider enabling this feature after reading this article from the Federal Trade Commission, Time to rethink mandatory password changes: "Research suggests frequent mandatory expiration inconveniences and annoys users without as much security benefit as previously thought, and may even cause some users to behave less securely."
+Since Files.com automatically offers brute force protection (see Unlocking Users) you may want to reconsider enabling this feature after reading this article from the Federal Trade Commission, Time to rethink mandatory password changes: "Research suggests frequent mandatory expiration inconveniences and annoys users without as much security benefit as previously thought, and may even cause some users to behave less securely."

 When a new site is created, password settings are enabled to meet the security requirements of most Files.com customers: